scottransom/presto/README.md

     cd $PRESTO
     git pull

-and then re-build things in $PRESTO/src.
+and then re-build things in $PRESTO.

 For more detailed installation instructions, see [INSTALL.md](https://github.com/scottransom/presto/blob/master/INSTALL.md).

-If you don't want to mess with git (which means that you will need to re-install a tarball whenever there are updates) you can get it from the "Download Source" link on the github page.

 If you want the "classic" branch, do the following: